 And talking of the stage — Titanicus has a map.
 Yes strange to say but maps in fiction books add gravitas somehow and help develop the 'world'.
 One other oddly fascinating aspect to the realism of Titanicus is how Dan Abnett took pains to name different indigenous small animals and plant types.
 It might seem a very trivial thing, but important, we are of course expected to believe we are on an alien world some 40-odd millennnia in the future — so what better way?

-Despite being authored by maybe one of the best current Black Library authors, I have to say that somewhere along the way this book just doesn't cut it.
-There is much to learn of the workings and technology of the Machanicus as well as insights into the social stratas of the Imperial elite and much to learn of the hive worlds society at large.
+This is authored by maybe one of the best current Black Library authors.
+Yes there is much we learn of the workings and technology of the Mechanicus, as well as insights into the social stratas of the Imperial elite, and much we learn of the hive worlds society at large.
 And these apects were for me the highlight.
 As such it's an unparalleled success.

-It's a great read.
-A page-turner in the old-fashioned sense and fast paced.
-Plot-wise it's rushed towards the end which takes away a bit of the gloss and leaves one feeling a bit "so what?".
-So ultimately for me a disappointment as it didn't live up to the expectations built up on the earlier stages of the narrative.
+But it's a great read.
+A page-turner in the old-fashioned sense and fast-paced.
+Plot-wise it feels rushed towards the end which takes away a bit of the gloss and leaves one feeling a bit "so what?".
+Which is a shame as it didn't possibly live up to the expectations built upon the foundations of the earlier magnificent narrative.

 GW PRODUCT CODE: 6010 0181 104